liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 #### Configuring View Parameters [](id=configure-view-parameters-liferay-portal-6-2-dev-guide-en)

-In the case of a portlet `RenderRequest`, Section 5.2.6 of the JSR 329 Spec requires that the bridge must ensure that only the `RESTORE_VIEW` and `RENDER_RESPONSE` phases of the JSF lifecycle execute.
-In addition, Section 6.4 requires that a PhaseListener be used to skip the `APPLY_REQUEST_VALUES`, `PROCESS_VALIDATIONS`, `UPDATE_MODEL_VALUES`, and `INVOKE_APPLICATION` phases.
+In the case of a portlet `RenderRequest`, Section 5.2.6 of the JSR 329 Spec requires that the bridge ensure that only the `RESTORE_VIEW` and `RENDER_RESPONSE` phases of the JSF lifecycle execute.
+In addition, Section 6.4 requires that a `PhaseListener` be used to skip the `APPLY_REQUEST_VALUES`, `PROCESS_VALIDATIONS`, `UPDATE_MODEL_VALUES`, and `INVOKE_APPLICATION` phases.
-These requirements are valid for JSF 1.x, but for JSF 2.x *View Parameters*, the presence of `f:metadata` and `f:viewParam` in a Facelet view makes that the entire JSF lifecycle be run.
+These requirements are valid for JSF 1.x, but for JSF 2.x *View Parameters*, the presence of `f:metadata` and `f:viewParam` in a Facelet view, makes the entire JSF lifecycle run.

-Liferay Faces Bridge enables support for View Parameters by default, but provides a configuration option in the `WEB-INF/web.xml` descriptor, that lets your disable the feature.
+Liferay Faces Bridge enables support for View Parameters by default, but provides a configuration option in the `WEB-INF/web.xml` descriptor that lets you disable the feature.

     <!-- The default value of the following context-param is true. -->
     <context-param>